-It may not be possible to effectively explain the complex relationship between luck, fate and human life, on a single webpage, but the PowerFortunes.com website has useful information pertaining to the different aspects.
-We encourage you to follow the links and delve deeper, you will discover much valuable information, as well as many interesting online services and features.
+It may not be possible to effectively explain the complex relationship between luck, fate and human life, through a single web page, but PowerFortunes.com is a website devoted to information about the many different factors that do.
+We encourage you to follow the links and delve deeper, you will discover a wealth of little known, but valuable information on such matters.

-Perhaps the most well known and universally recognised symbol of good fortune.
+Admittedly, horseshoes are not uncommon symbols of luck.
+They are perhaps, the most well known and universally recognised symbols of good fortune and are hence worthy of a mention.
 A common question about horseshoes is, "Should a horseshoe be placed up or down?"
 There are conflicting views, but for the best results, placing an upright, used horseshoe at the top right corner of your front door-frame is considered to be an invitation to good luck to enter your home.
 That is, the open end of the horseshoe should be placed upwards.
 Similarly, placing a used horseshoe in a North facing, upright position inside a building brings good fortune and increases the ambient positive spiritual energy in the building.
 According to Vedic Astrology, a horseshoe worn by a black horse protects against the malefic effects of Saturn or 'Shani Dev'.

 Very much in vogue nowadays, these are fashion accessories that serve a useful purpose.
 Lucky charm bracelets are very similar to lucky charm lockets, but offer greater physical contact.
 This can be of advantage if the material of the bracelet has therapeutic benefits, such as the rudraksh bracelet show in the figure, which also helps to regulate blood pressure.